Oxus Treasure

 The Oxus treasure (Persian: گنجینه آمودریا) is a collection of about 180 surviving pieces of metalwork in gold and silver, most relatively small, and around 200 coins, from the Achaemenid Persian period which were found by the Oxus river about 1877–1880.
 The exact place and date of the find remain unclear, but is often proposed as being near Kobadiyan.
 It is likely that many other pieces from the hoard were melted down for bullion; early reports suggest there were originally some 1500 coins, and mention types of metalwork that are not among the surviving pieces.
 The metalwork is believed to date from the sixth to fourth centuries BC, but the coins show a greater range, with some of those believed to belong to the treasure coming from around 200 BC.
 The most likely origin for the treasure is that it belonged to a temple, where votive offerings were deposited over a long period.
 How it came to be deposited is unknown.

 As a group, the treasure is the most important survival of what was once an enormous production of Achaemenid work in precious metal.
-It displays a very wide range of quality of execution, with the many gold votive plaques mostly crudely executed, some perhaps by the donors themselves, while other objects are of superb quality, presumably that expected by the court.
+It displays a wide range of quality of execution, with the many gold votive plaques mostly crudely executed, some perhaps by the donors themselves, while other objects are of superb quality, presumably that expected by the court.

 The British Museum now has nearly all the surviving metalwork, with one of the pair of griffin-headed bracelets on loan from the Victoria and Albert Museum, and displays them in Room 52.
 The group arrived at the museum by different routes, with many items bequeathed to the nation by Augustus Wollaston Franks.
 The coins are more widely dispersed, and more difficult to firmly connect with the treasure.
 A group believed to come from it is in the Hermitage Museum in Saint Petersburg, and other collections have examples.